Akhil-Desai/Akhil-Desai/README.md

 ## Hi there i'm Akhil 👋

+I explore backend, database, and distributed systems by rebuilding their internals from scratch.
+These repos reflect that hands-on curiosity ⚡️

 <!--
 **Akhil-Desai/Akhil-Desai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.